Zoltan-X/Genetics-IT/Note.md

 Therefore the information Flip
 has to be considered
 as addressed information altering and
 the Compare A Equal B Branching as obsolete.
-This leads to a set of 1 x 2 + 2 Operations.
+This leads to a set of 1 x 2 + 2 x 1 Operations.

 Further the definition of DNA and RNA,
-with the differnces at
+has the differnces at
-Thymin or Uracil pairing with Adenosin defines 2 singleton cases and
+Thymin or Uracil pairing with Adenosin,
+that defines 2 singleton cases and
-one flow direction ("Spin-L|R") double case for Cytosin and Guanin permutation.
+one flow direction ("Spin-L|R") double case
+for Cytosin and Guanin permutation.

-This leads to the four possibly coding sets:
+This leads to the four possible coding sets:

 * CG  <=> GC
   * CG (Spin-L)
   * GC (Spin-R)
 * AU (Consume or Get)
 * TA (Place or Put)

+The definition above
+is from an technical information aspect driven.

 ### Minimum Information processing Examples with Conditions and Flips